Note to readers: Please leave a comment!

 My fingertips did fit…just.
 That’s OK as this lens will mostly be used on a mono/tripod or a gimbal.
-(EDIT: SEPT 2010 > I now use a Manfrotto 393 on a Manfrotto 190XPROB and get sharp images).
-The times that I did walk around with it, I didn’t feel uncomfortable, and it’s not heavier than your normal zoom when using a regular broad neck strap.
+(EDIT: SEPT 2010 > I used a Manfrotto 393 gimbal on a Manfrotto 190XPROB tripod to get sharper images).
+The times that I did walk around with it, I didn’t feel uncomfortable, and it’s not heavier than a regular zoom when using a broad neck strap.
 I would imagine if you added a 1.4x converter that the added O/L would make it easier with the obvious loss of 1 extra f/stop.
 A 1.7x or 2.0x might be a bit dark but I’ve done it on the Tamron with my MD 2x converter on 35mm film SLR’s.
 Fair results for postcard quality were obtained initially, and A4 would also be acceptable.
 (ETA: Later I found after becoming proficient that I could shoot steady enough to print to A3.)

 Camera (+battery+8Gb SDHC card+Nikon neck strap) and mirror lens +Hoya 95mm UV(0) + front lens cap weigh in @ 1500g (1.5 kg or 2.2 pounds).
 Lighter than some zooms and most primes!